arsbar24/STAT545-hw-Barton-Alistair/hw03/Assignment3.md

 > How is life expectancy changing over time on different continents?

-To investigate this we use two plots, one of the average life expectancy (to show short term trends and for easy comparison) and one of the distribution for each continent (to show outliers and long-term trends):
+To investigate this I use two plots: one of the (weighted) average life expectancy on each continent (to show short term trends and for easy comparison), and one of the distribution on each continent (to show outliers and long-term trends):

 ```r